Francisco Elizalde

-Francisco José Y. Elizalde (born October 10, 1932) is a Filipino sports official.
+Francisco José Elizalde (born October 10, 1932) is a Filipino sports official.
 He was a member of the International Olympic Committee representing the Philippines.
 He was elected by the committee in 1985, filling a post left vacant with the death of Jorge B. Vargas in 1980.
 He was a member of the Executive board in the 2005 Southeast Asian Games Organizing Committee.

 Early life and education

 Elizalde was born in San Sebastian, Philippines on October 10, 1932.
 He entered the Staunton Military Academy in the United States in his eight grade and graduated from the academy in 1950.
 He attended Harvard University from 1950 to 1954.
 He was the manager of the university's swimming varsity team in his last two years with Harvard.

 Career

 Business

 Elizalde is the Chairman of Elro Commercial and Industrial Corporation; Vice-President and Director of Elizalde & Company, Inc. He was also involved with Elizalde International (Phil.)
 Inc., Elizalde Paint Oil Factory Inc., Elizalde Rope Factory Inc., Elizalde Security Equipment Mfg.
 Corp., Tanduay Distillery Inc. From 1955 to 1983, he was a Director at Johnson-Pickett Rope Co.
 Inc. and Mineral Exploration & Development Company.
 From 1983 to 1986, he was a Director of Bais Tanjay Sugar Planters’ Association.